Search

 LaPorte has also served as an assistant coach with a pair of Virginia summer-club teams; the 2009 U-23 Renegades and the 2007 U-16 Northern Neck Rage.

-Loren Messick married her husband, Josh LaPorte, in the summer of 2013, and the two are parents to a son, Holden, born in November of 2015.
+Loren Messick married her husband, Josh LaPorte, in the summer of 2013, and the two are parents to a son and daughter, Holden and Harper.

 show more